EricHanLiu/cipher/README.md

 # Cipher

-Note: you can see the cipher I wrote for a COMP assignment (with more traditional encryption methods) under my mcgill repository (navigate to comp250/a1).

 The encryption algorithm relies on a random number generator and an integer key to encrypt, and this same key to decrypt.
+Definitely not the most sophisticated cipher, just something I wrote for fun.
 ## How to use?
 Download the .py file and __run it__ (updated code to python3 compatibility).